-Because Data Pump is server-based rather than client-based, dump files, log files, and SQL files are accessed relative to server-based directory paths.
-Data Pump requires that directory paths be specified as directory objects.
+Because Data Pump is server-based, rather than client-based, dump files, log files, and SQL files are accessed relative to server-based directory paths.
+Data Pump requires you to specify directory paths as directory objects.
 A directory object maps a name to a directory path on the file system.
-DBAs must ensure that only approved users are allowed access to the directory object associated with the directory path.

-The following example shows a SQL statement that creates a directory object named
+For example, the following SQL statement creates a directory object named

 dpump_dir1 that is mapped to a directory located at